dddrrreee/cs140e-20win/labs/11-fuse/PRELAB.md

 ----------------------------------------------------------------------
 ## Part 4:  Extensions.

-There's several things you can do.

- 0. Add more useful commands to your shell.
-I assume you've been annoyed that there is no `cd`!
-(Which is not a Unix command, but rather is built-in to the shell.)

- 1. Extend the shell to be able to run on scripts (e.g., files that have `#/usr/bin/pix` as their first line).

- 2. Run the program in its separate thread so the pi-side shell stack is not corrupted.
-You can then extend your Unix side with a `&` operator so you can run multiple programs.
+ 1. Run the program in its separate thread so main program stack is not corrupted.
+You can then extend your Unix side so you can run multiple programs.
 Because we are running cooperatively, we might actually be able to make good progress without trashing shared state (such as the UART).

- 3. Add a `rpi_alarm(code, ms)` function (using timer-interrupts) to your threading package so that it will `code` when an alarm expires.
+ 2. Add a `rpi_alarm(code, ms)` function (using timer-interrupts) to your threading package so that it will `code` when an alarm expires.
 You can use this to make a "watch-dog timer that kills a too-long running thread.
  You will have to also add `rpi_kill(tid)`.
 Alternatively, you could